imalexis/ezbiz/README.md

     - Parser: Parses the tokenized script and generates a syntax tree.
     - Evaluator: Executes the script and evaluates conditions to determine question visibility and other dynamic behaviors.

+- **File Upload**: Users can upload files directly through the interface.
+These images/files are then stored on a dedicated file server.

 ## Getting Started